 Homelessness is an intractable problem with 500,000 homeless on the streets each night in the United States alone.
 Homelessness often intersects with mental health challenges and addiction – two health issues where OT is proven effective.
 OT‘s focus on person-centered care, identifying key occupations, and the use of creative, assistive interventions, makes it an ideal modality to fight homelessness.
 Why isn’t OT more involved in our society’s work to end homelessness once and for all?

 Online searches do not turn up very much – there are a few studies, some student projects, some position papers and an occasional anecdotal story, but it is clear that OT is not well represented on the teams working to solve the problem of homelessness despite the very real value OT would bring.
-Of course complicated and limited funding play a role, but does the homeless services community understand the value of OT?
+Of course complicated and limited funding plays a role, but does the homeless services community understand the value of OT?

 Many key metrics could be impacted by the assistance from occupational therapists.